 Dynamic and diverse performances by world-class artists will be heard at the second American Sephardi Music Festival (ASMF)!
 World music sensation Yemen Blues is part of the star-studded line-up, including the Granada-born Ladino singer Lara Bello, Pantam player and multi-instrumentalist Adam Maalouf, and the NY Andalus Ensemble, which conjures anew the cosmopolitanism of Córdoba.

-The Festival is being headlined by Renan Koen, a Sephardi classical pianist who is coming from Turkey to perform three distinct repertoires of Sephardic and original Holocaust music.
+The Festival is being headlined by Renan Koen, a Sephardi classical pianist from Turkey to perform three distinct repertoires of Sephardic and original Holocaust music.
 Her ensemble is composed of some of the finest Turkish musicians.

-« Last year’s first edition of the festival was a smash hit with some of the greats of Sephardi music: Gerard Edery, Francoise Atlan, Itamar Borochov.
-This year, I decided to divide the festival into several sessions in order to keep the experience of this unique festival all year long!
-This first session stars amazing artists such as Renan Koen (coming all the way from Turkey!), Adam Maalouf, the New York Andalus Ensemble, Lara Bello, and Yemen Blues.
-This large variety from the ancient to the modern showcases perfectly the diversity of culture throughout the Greater Sephardic diaspora.
-I am deeply honored to bring this unforgettable experience to you.” said Serero, Artistic Director and Producer of the Festival.
+« Last year's first edition of the Festival was a smash hit with some of the greats of Sephardi music: Gerard Edery, Francoise Atlan, Itamar Borochov.
+This year, I decided to divide the Festival into several sessions to keep the experience of this unique Festival all year long!
+This first session stars artists such as Renan Koen (from Turkey!), Adam Maalouf, the New York Andalus Ensemble, Lara Bello, and Yemen Blues.
+This large variety, from the ancient to the modern, perfectly showcases the diversity of culture throughout the Greater Sephardic diaspora.
+I am deeply honored to bring this unforgettable experience to you." said Serero, Artistic Director and Producer of the Festival.